 One of the largest flat-topped mountains in the world, Grand Mesa rises above 10,000 feet and is topped by virgin forest and more than 300 bodies of water, with virtually limitless mountain-biking trails that range from mild to intense.
 You can rent a bike from Rapid Creek Cycles in Palisade before making the hour or so drive to the mesa.
-Even if you don’t ride, the journey through towering aspen groves and past colorful skree fields.
+Even if you don’t ride, the journey through towering aspen groves is still a must-see.

 Next, take a leisurely bike ride through wine country, which has few, if any, hills.
-Stop into Garfield Estates Vineyard and Winery, Meadery of the Rockies and Maison Le Belle Vie on the way back to town.
+Stop into Garfield Estates Vineyard and Winery, Meadery of the Rockies and Maison Le Belle Vie along the way from or back to town.

-For dinner, Inari’s is Palisade’s upscale bistro, offering a nice selection of seasonal American fare and many local wines.
+For dinner, Pêche is Palisade’s upscale bistro, offering a nice selection of seasonal American fare and many local wines.
 The town, despite being just 2,500 residents, has a lively night scene, too.
 Peach Street Distillers, a manufacturer of award-winning, locally made spirits, is a great place to unwind and taste some truly original liquors.
 Right next door is the Palisade Brewing Company, a fun place to enjoy locally crafted suds.

 The Golf Club at Redlands Mesa in Grand Junction is one of the highest rated public courses in the country.
 Start your morning here, bring some extra golf balls and expect a high score — the sprawling views are guaranteed to distract even the most focused pros.

 Grand Mesa gets a lot of attention for being so massive, but equal splendor lies west of Grand Junction at Colorado National Monument.
 Within just a few miles, the landscape changes to otherworldly desert.
 Red-rock canyons and clear rivers dazzle and can fill up a digital camera’s memory card in a blink.
 Drive the 23-mile scenic Rim Rock Drive, which affords plenty of pullouts for viewing and hiking, or take part in a ranger-led program that explores everything from geology to the region’s wildlife.
 A drive farther west will take you to McInnis Canyons National Conservation Area, where trails trace stunning formations for hikers prepared to make a long trek.In the summer, hook up with the Western Colorado Astronomy Club to see the Milky Way above the canyons.

-In the evening, head back to Grand Junction and stroll downtown’s historic streets.
+Or head back to Grand Junction and stroll downtown’s historic streets.
 Several fine restaurants cater to those looking to sample regional ingredients and support local farmers.
 Read about more things to do in downtown Grand Junction and other Colorado cities >>

-Days 3 and 4
+Days 3 & 4

 With its craggy hills and unparalleled collection of prehistoric artifacts, the beautiful Dinosaur National Monument is worth the additional four-hour trek from Palisade.
 There are thousands of fossil types in the monument, and it’s still an active research area — a team of paleontologists discovered a new, large plant-eating dinosaur in early 2010.
 Be sure to visit the Gates of Lodore, spectacular red canyon walls that tower over the Green River, which popular with rafters and campers.